-What causes war and peace?
-Can international order and justice be reconciled?
-Does the international structure matter?
-The answers depend on the theoretical lenses through which world politics are viewed.
-An overview is provided of competing theoretical perspectives of international relations.
+How do we explain the behaviour of state and non-state actors within the international system?
+The answer to this question depends on the theoretical lens through which global politics are viewed.
+An overview is provided of competing theoretical perspectives of international relations and research methodology within the field.
 It includes mainstream and alternative perspectives, as well as the underlying ideas, theories and variants of each.
-These theories also propose different approaches to global peace, amongst others peace through international organisation.
-A comprehensive analysis is made of selected international organisations with a universal or regional scope, such as the United Nations, the African Union and the Southern African Development Community, and of international law that underpins these organisations and their activities.
+These theories also propose different approaches to global peace, amongst others peace through international organisation(s).
+A comprehensive analysis is made of selected international organisations with a universal or regional scope, such as the United Nations, the African Union and the Southern African Development Community.